What is academic integrity?

-Allegations of student misconduct and discipline are governed by Statute 17 (Student Discipline) together with the associated Regulations for Student Conduct and Discipline and Policy on Academic Conduct, Ethical Scholarship, Academic Literacy and Academic Misconduct.
+Allegations of student misconduct and discipline are governed by Statute 17 (Student Discipline) together with the associated Regulations for Student Conduct and Discipline and Policy on Academic Conduct, Ethical Scholarship, Academic Literacy and Academic Misconduct (PDF 100KB).

 Student conduct and ethical scholarship